 Washington also follows the theory of Joint and Several Liability.
 This means that each defendant is liable for his share of the monetary award unless the plaintiff is not at fault at all, in which case each defendant will share in the responsibility of all liable defendants.

-In the case of a car accident, the plaintiff must prove that the person who caused the accident was not operating within their legal duty of care.
-The “reasonable person standard” is used to compare the actions of the defendant to what a reasonable driver would have done in the same situation.
-If it is decided that a reasonable driver would have acted more carefully, then the defendant can be considered negligent and at least partially at fault for the accident.
-If the driver was also cited for traffic violation in relation to the accident, that can help strengthen the case that a duty was breached.
+To show that a duty was breached, the plaintiff must prove that the person who caused the accident was not operating within their legal duty of care.
+The “reasonable person standard” is used to compare the actions of the defendant to what a reasonable driver, manufacturer, social host or medical provider would have done in the same situation.
+If it is decided that a reasonable person would have acted differently or more carefully, then the defendant can be considered negligent and at least partially at fault for the accident/injuries.
+If the driver was also cited for traffic violation in relation to the accident or a medical provider received disciplinary action for the care they provided the injured party, those actions can help strengthen the case that a duty was breached.

 Proving negligence is not enough to make a person responsible for an accident or injuries.
-The connection must be made that the driver’s negligence was the direct or proximate cause of the accident and therefore would not have happened had a reasonable driver been there in his place.
+The connection must be made that the person or organization’s negligence was the direct or proximate cause of the accident and therefore would not have happened with a reasonable person or organization.